dashidhy/cs231n_assignments/README.md

 Here I take some notes about some of my ideas that I think may be useful in my future programming.

+---

 # Assignment 1

-## Q1: K-Nearest Neighbor Classifier
+## Q1: k-Nearest Neighbor Classifier

 In the KNN problem, the most tricky part is how to fully vectorlize the computation of l2 distance.
 The solution is that first, **decompose the final distance matrix,** and second, **vectorlize the computing process with matrix multiplication and broadcast sums.**